aliasaddik/Smart-Car/README.md

 3. The gear is displayed on a 6 segment
 4. Specific radio channels are selected from the touch screen to be played on the radio

-Scheduling was Used to develop this project
-Check Team 26 pdf for more info on the project
+Scheduling using FreeRtos was Used to develop this project Check Team 26.pdf for more info on the project